Erik Jacobsen: Tim Hardin

 Jacobsen discovered singer-songwriter Tim Hardin in 1964, managed him, and produced his first album, Tim Hardin 1.
 The album includes modern classics like "Reason to Believe", "Misty Roses", "Don't Make Promises", and "How Can We Hang on to a Dream".
 To encourage Hardin to write original songs, Jacobsen bought him a tape recorder and paid him $50 for every song Hardin recorded that had at least two verses and a chorus.
 Songs that Hardin later recorded as demos for Jacobsen also include "If I Were a Carpenter" and others that appeared on Tim Hardin 2.
-Hardin's songs were published through Faithful Virtue Music Company.
-In 1965, Jacobsen also produced the original blues-style recordings that were eventually released as Tim Hardin 4 on Verve Records.
+In 1964, Jacobsen also recorded the original blues-style recordings that were eventually released as Tim Hardin 4 on Verve Records.